Loading...

 Portion Control

-If possible, prepare the pongal using whole grains instead of polished rice to increase fiber content.
+If possible, prepare pongal using whole grains like brown rice instead of white rice to slow down the spike.

 healthspan-mbl